ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 How variables are merged
 ========================

+.. note:: Ansible merges variables from different sources and applies precedence to some variables over others according to a set of rules.
+For example, variables that occur higher in an inventory can override variables that occur lower in the inventory.
+See :ref:`ansible_variable_precedence` for more information.

 Before it runs a play, Ansible merges and flattens variables to the specific host.
 This process keeps Ansible focused on the Host and Task, so groups do not survive outside of inventory and host matching.
 By default, Ansible overwrites variables, including the ones that you define for a group or host (see :ref:`DEFAULT_HASH_BEHAVIOUR<DEFAULT_HASH_BEHAVIOUR>`).
 The order/precedence for inventory entities is (from lowest to highest):

-Ansible merges variables from different sources and applies precedence to some variables over others according to a set of rules.
-For example, variables that occur higher in an inventory can override variables that occur lower in the inventory.
-See :ref:`ansible_variable_precedence` for more information.

 The following list shows the order of precedence for inventory entities, from lowest to highest:

-- `all` group (because it is the 'parent' of all other groups)
+- ``all`` group (because it is the 'parent' of all other groups)
 - parent group
 - child group
 - host